WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 As this is mainly internal API it is not covered with documentation separately, however it is a part of [FFT Sample reference](https://wavebeans.io/docs/api/readme.html#fftsample).

 Complex sine is defined as function of 2 parameters `k` and `n`.
-The `k` parameter defines the number of the sinusoid out of `n` sinusoids.
+The `k` parameter defines the index of the sinusoid out of `n` sinusoids.
 It uses [function definition as a class](https://wavebeans.io/docs/api/functions.html#function-as-class) to encapsulate that logic:

 ```kotlin